Back to Blog

 AI Agents vs Chatbots: What's Actually Different in 2026

-AI agents and chatbots are not the same thing.
-This guide explains the real technical and practical differences—and why the distinction matters for your business decision.
+AI agents and chatbots are not the same.
+Learn the real technical differences and why the distinction matters for your business.

 AI Agents vs Chatbots: What's Actually Different in 2026

-Every software vendor selling anything customer service-related in 2026 calls their product an "AI agent."
-Most are not.
+Every vendor selling anything customer-service-adjacent in 2026 calls their product an "AI agent."
+Most of them aren't.

 Who This Guide Is For